-However, what has been found is that cannabis appears to assist in the absorption of glucose, which boosts your body’s good cholesterol, helping your metabolism work better.
+However, what has been found so far is that cannabis appears to assist in the absorption of glucose, which boosts your body’s good cholesterol, helping your metabolism work better.
 More research is needed to understand exactly how this works, but the connection with cannabis is clear.

 Are you still wondering how it works, and whether or not this fat burner is for you?
 Keep reading to find out more.

 One theory is that cannabis helps to regulate your weight because of how it interacts with the brain’s cannabinoid receptors.
 Your brain’s endocannabinoid system, or ECS, helps regulate things like sleep, memory, and appetite.
 Your body naturally produces its own cannabinoids that are supposed to do this regulation for you.
 However, when your body’s natural systems fail, taking cannabis could help make the difference you need.

 This interaction explains why cannabis often gives people the “munchies” – it affects the parts of your brain that regulate appetite.
 However, people who use cannabis regularly are less likely to experience this effect, since their brains become desensitized to it.